 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risks comprise in particular exchange rate risks, interest rate risks and other price risks, such as share price risks and commodity price risks.
+Market risks comprise in particular risks arising from exchange rate and interest rate fluctuations and other price risks, such as share price risks and commodity price risks.